|Module / ECTS / Path / Specialisation||Module :Cases in International Marketing : 5 ECTS.|

 Track : Attendance

-- Identify the tools and frameworks necessary to analyze international marketing issues
+- Identify the appropriate tools and frameworks necessary to analyze international marketing issues

 - Discover the opportunities in the increasingly complex global marketplace